3 Essentials for Colorado Mushroom Hunting

 1) A Guide

 When I say guide, I don’t mean a book (I’ll get to that later), I mean someone who is familiar with mushroom foraging who can take you out.
-When our friend Rob called us on a Saturday morning to join him on a mushroom expedition, we jumped at the chance.
+When our friend Rob called us on a Saturday morning to join him on a mushroom hunting expedition, we jumped at the chance.
 Rob had learned mushroom foraging from his mother-in-law.
 It seems like everyone I know around here who goes out foraging in the backcountry has learned that same way, with knowledge being passed from person to person.
 Crested Butte’s on-again, off-again mushroom festival is a great time to learn from a local expert.
 Or you can ask around at your B&B, hotel, or favorite bar and you may find someone willing to take you out into the woods.

 “little brown mushrooms- LBMs” — hard to distinguish and probably not too good for eating.
 Being beginners, Rob started us looking for chanterelles, with the instructions to look for “scrambled eggs.”
 After 20 minutes of wandering around the woods, staring at the ground, we were starting to wonder if we would ever find them.
 Then Trevor found the mother lode, a 2 pound cluster of clumps of chanterelles growing near a downed log.
 It was time for the second essential of mushroom hunting.

 We quickly got to work on our harvest.
 You’ll need a pocket-knife, a bag — preferably paper or fabric, and a brush.
 Since I was out with a crew of painters, we used paintbrushes, but a soft toothbrush works, too.

 The knife is very important.
 When mushroom hunting, proper etiquette dictates that you cut the mushrooms off above the ground, rather than pulling them out.
 If the conditions remain good, the mushroom will grow back in the same spot and you can return in a week or two and harvest again.
 If you pull the mushroom up, it won’t grow back.